thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 This flag is especially important for Clients using **persistent sessions**, as it allows them to determine whether they are resuming a previous session or starting from a clean state.

-## Session Configuration in MQTT v3.1.1 and MQTT v5.0
+## Session Configuration in MQTT v3.x and MQTT v5.0

-Session management was significantly improved in **MQTT version 5.0** compared to **MQTT version 3.1.1**.
-While MQTT v3.1.1 provides only basic control over session persistence, MQTT v5.0 introduces more flexible and explicit mechanisms that are better suited for modern IoT systems with unstable networks and large numbers of clients.
+Session management was significantly improved in **MQTT version 5.0** compared to **MQTT version 3.x**.
+While MQTT v3.x provides only basic control over session persistence, MQTT v5.0 introduces more flexible and explicit mechanisms that are better suited for modern IoT systems, especially for unstable networks and large numbers of clients.

 The key change is that MQTT v5.0 replaces the single **Clean Session** flag with two separate properties: **Clean Start** and **Session Expiry Interval**.
 This allows clients to precisely control *when* a session starts fresh and *how long* the Broker should keep session data after a disconnect.